Toyota Forward Camera System Unavailable

 High temperatures

 - Some Toyota C HR owners have noticed that heat exposure can trigger front-camera warning messages.
-A warning message would usually have happened after the car had been parked in the hot sun for a long time.
-Although Toyota Motor Corporation is aware of this problem, no current recalls address it.
-The only solution is to park the car in a spot where it will not be exposed to extreme heat.
+A warning message would usually occur after the car has been parked in the hot sun for a long time.
+Although Toyota Motor Corporation knows this problem, no current recalls address it.
+The only solution is to park the car in a spot without exposure to extreme heat.

 Dust on lenses